JoeLago/mhag/README.txt

 v.1.0 beta 3, 01/03/2011:
    1.new feature : add new tool tips for armor pieces. tools tips contains skill names, skill points and slot information.
    2.Add cover page for HTML output.
+   3.Add code books for blademaster/gunner full set.
-   3.bug: "save & export" button in the viewer doesn't save code book. fixed 4.bug: when loading code book in the viewer, MHAG claim code error in preview panel.a fixed 5.bug: debug info shows in console when using cut/paste function. deleted 6.README.txt and about text is revised.
+   4.bug: "save & export" button in the viewer doesn't save code book. fixed 5.bug: when loading code book in the viewer, MHAG claim code error in preview panel.a fixed 6.bug: debug info shows in console when using cut/paste function. deleted 7.README.txt and about text is revised.
-   7.error: skill data error found in gathering skill. fixed v.1.0 beta 2, 01/01/2011:
+   8.error: skill data error found in gathering skill. fixed v.1.0 beta 2, 01/01/2011:
    1.bug fixed: in HTML output, the first chracter is missing for the activated skill names v.1.0 beta 1, 01/01/2011: